-- Revenue Sharing Model: The publisher earns a portion of the revenue generated from sales on the publisher’s web.
+- Revenue Sharing Model: The publisher earns a portion of the revenue generated from sales on the publisher’s website.

-- Pay-per-click (PPC) or Cost-per-click (CPC): The payment is depending on the number of clicks from the publisher’s website to the merchant’s website.
+- Pay-per-click (PPC) or Cost-per-click (CPC): The payment depends on the number of clicks from the publisher’s website to the merchant’s website.

-- Pay-per-acquisition (PPA): payment rate based on a particular action, such as when a new visitor signs up for a newsletter or purchases via an affiliate connection.
+- Pay-per-acquisition (PPA): Pay rate based on a particular action, such as when a new visitor signs up for a newsletter or purchases via an affiliate connection.

 - Cost-per-lead (CPL): Publishers receive payment for contact information from an interested prospect.
 The merchant or his sales team will then be able to reach out to the prospect.

 - Pay-per-impression (PPI): payment depending on the number of times the visitor of the website has viewed the ad.

 Now that we understand “what” affiliates are getting paid for, let’s look at the various types of affiliate programs out there.